The Nest

 1. Preservation Of Furniture:

 When we think of a furnished apartment, it is common for us to quickly associate it with another type of residence: the flat.
-The flat is like a hotel room, cozy and well structured.
+The flat is like a hotel room, cozy and well-structured.

 Furnished apartments do not always have preserved furniture, and it is necessary to consider that, often, those items have been there for a long time, passing from tenant to tenant.
 In this way, they inevitably suffer action not only from time but also from other people.

-The property often has furniture that does not suit your profile, making you have to buy to replace the item.
+The property often has furniture that does not suit your profile, making you buy to replace the item.
 This can yield a good headache because, in addition to the extra expense, the owner will often not accept that you remove any furniture inside the apartment.

 In many cases, a clause is even included in the contract preventing the tenant from making any changes to the existing furniture and keeping it until the moment he leaves the property.